pmvroque15/capstone-3/README.md

 ### Favorite code

-In the project, I noticed that I was typing the same line of codes when accessing the usersId by passing in Principle data type.
+During development, I noticed that I was repeatedly writing the same code whenever I needed to access the logged-in user's ID.
+In the ShoppingCartController, each endpoint required a Principal object to identify the authenticated user, retrieve the username, look up the corresponding user record, and obtain the user's ID.

-In the ShoppingCartController we have to access the logged-in user by passing in a Principle object and get its user's ID:
+Because this logic was duplicated across multiple methods, I refactored it into the service layer by creating a helper method that extracts the user ID from the Principal.
+This reduced code duplication, improved readability, and made the controller's responsibility more focused on handling HTTP requests while delegating business logic to the service layer.

 ```java
  public ResponseEntity<ShoppingCart> getCart(Principal principal)